reiarmenia/angular-i18n-example/README.md

 The nature of this pattern means we have to explicitly mark application data to persist throughout the language switch.
 This can be done in many ways, two ways to do this are:

   - Explitly Saving any data in browser session storage before navigating and loading it back in on arrival.
-  - Using authentication and api calls to load any necesssary data in on page load.
+  - Using authentication and api calls to load any necesssary data in on page load from a database.

 This Application shows an example of using the Browser's Local Storage to accomplish this, you can find this example in the ```data.service.ts``` file.

 ## Extra Notes for Build Managers or Repository Owners.

-The build process for internationalize applications is a bit different than normal angular applications.
+The build process for internationalized applications is a bit different than normal angular applications.
 For help creating build configurations, please look at the ```angular.json``` file, or go to  [https://angular.io/guide/i18n#merge-translations-into-the-app](https://angular.io/guide/i18n#merge-translations-into-the-app)